SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

     the model and quality diagnostics of the seasonal adjustment.
 The user may generate the list of default items or create their own quality report.
 By default, all the available items are included in the output.
-The list of the items is given in the *JDemetra+ Reference Manual*, section 7.7.
+The list of the items is given [here](../theory/output.html).

 	{: .text-center.image-wrapper}